The Oxford and Cambridge Advanced Studies Program

 The programs are designed to offer a well-rounded academic and cultural experience, appreciating that students thrive and develop skills when they are involved and have a creative outlet.
-Interactive workshop options are offered, meeting twice each week; for each workshop there is a presentation to the rest of the student group during the final graduation dinner and party.
+Interactive workshop options are offered, meeting twice each week; for each workshop there is a presentation to the rest of the student group during the final graduation dinner.

 A range of workshops is available in both centres.
 Options are listed below and students are asked to make their choices a few weeks before arrival.

-Students participate in a two-hour ‘master class’ each week.
+Three afternoon ‘masterclasses’ are offered over each two-week program.
 These are designed to explore key skills essential for success in higher education and future careers.
-Sessions are led by one of the teaching faculty or by guest speakers.
-The classes consist of interactive lectures followed by reinforcement, allowing students to practise and refine the skills.
+Sessions are led by one of the teaching faculty or by guest speakers and consist of interactive seminars followed by reinforcement, allowing students to practise and refine the skills.